Suggester/Documentation/usefullinks.md

 # Github
 ---
 ### [Click here](https://github.com/Suggester-Bot/Suggester) to take a look at our open source bot!
 If you wish to contribute to the bot, take a look at the suggestions channel in the [support server](https://discord.gg/G5pEdUp) and talk to the devs and create a pull request for them to look at!
+More info in readme at the source.

 <!-- tabs:end -->